Check out Senior Services' Health Insurance Help Ad

 - Medicaid is a joint federal and state government program that provides health assistance for persons who are blind, disabled, or 65 or older, who have low income and resources; or persons under 65 who meet social services' home relief rules.

 - Programs to assist individuals/couples in paying for Medicare premiums: QMB (Qualified Medicare Beneficiary) SLMB (Specified Low Income Medicare Beneficiary Program) QI-1 (Qualified Individual-1)

 - Wouldn't it be nice to have control of your financial future?
-Planning ahead with long-term care insurance secures the care you need and your peace of mind.
-Long-term care insurance keeps you in control of your life by financing the quality care you need when you need it.
-Long-Term Care insurance allows you to determine the level of care you need, while helping you avoid financial hardship and signing over your life's savings to qualify for Medicaid.
+Planning ahead with Long-term Care Insurance secures the care you need and your peace of mind.
+Long-Term Care Insurance keeps you in control of your life by financing the quality care you need when you need it.
+Long-Term Care Insurance allows you to determine the level of care you need, while helping you avoid financial hardship and signing over your life's savings to qualify for Medicaid.
 Erie County Senior Services' Health Insurance Information Counseling and Assistance Program also functions as a Long-Term Care Insurance Education and Outreach Resource Center to answer your questions about long-term care insurance.
-We DO NOT SELL insurance policies, nor recommend any one insurance company - we do offer information and assistance - Call (716) 858-7883, or go to http://www2.erie.gov/seniorservices/index.php?q=long-term-care-insurance.
+We DO NOT SELL insurance policies, nor recommend any one insurance company - we only offer information and assistance.
+Call (716) 858-7883 or view Long-Term Care Insurance Information.

 - Not available to many retirees (only about one-third of the Medicare-eligible population has employer-paid coverage after retirement)

 - Plan may cover some or many of the costs Medicare does not